FrankC01/pysui/doc/source/aliases.rst

 Use for lookup and substitutions
 --------------------------------

-A number of associative lookups have been addred to ``SuiConfiguration``:
+A number of associative lookups have been added to ``SuiConfiguration``:
     * addr4al - Given an alias name return the associated SuiAddress
     * kp4al - Given an alias name return the associated KeyPair
     * pk4al - Given an alias name return the associated PublicKey